ibexa/documentation-developer/docs/guide/templates.md

 Now that you know how to create a general layout with Twig templates, let's take a look at the ways in which you can render content inside them.

 There are several ways of placing Content items or their Fields inside a template.
-You can do it using one of the [Twig functions described in detail here](content_rendering/twig_function_reference/twig_functions_reference.md).
+You can do it by using one of the [Twig functions](content_rendering/twig_function_reference/twig_functions_reference.md).

-As an example, let's look at one of those functions: [ez\_render\_field](content_rendering/twig_function_reference/field_twig_functions.md#ez_render_field).
-It renders one selected Field of the Content item.
-In its simplest form this function can look like this:
+As an example, look at the [ez\_render\_field](content_rendering/twig_function_reference/field_twig_functions.md#ez_render_field) function.
+It renders one selected Field of the Content item, and in the simplest form it can look like this:

 ``` html+twig
 {{ ez_render_field( content, 'description' ) }}